PratikKamble99/database-interview-questions/mySQL.md

 ```

 ## 15. JOINS
+	Joines are used to combine rows from two or more tables based on related column between them.
 1) INNER JOIN: it returns Only condition common in both tables (INNER keyword is optional)
 ```mysql
 SELECT *